La Dhuys station: Construction

 The station was designed by architects Richez Associés, who also designed 3 other stations on the extension.
-It was designed to have elements similar to the original design of the métro stations, such as bevelled white tiling, a platform vault, and a side platform layout.
+It was designed to have elements similar to the original design of the metro stations, such as bevelled white tiling, a platform vault, and a side platform layout.

 Originally meant to be built in the open, work was carried out underground instead from a circular access shaft after public inquiries were carried out in order to preserve the neighbouring residential complexes, with civil work beginning in November 2016.
 Excavation of the station's cavern started in April 2018, providing the space required for the assembly of the tunnel boring machine, Sofia, which started in July 2019.

 In 2021, excavation and civil works, apart from that of access 3, were completed.
 Tunnel works were also completed with the arrival of the tunnel boring machine at Serge Gainsbourg, with the dismantling of the cement plants and removal of cranes from the site occurring soon after.